Jan Dietz: Work

-In 2006 he published a book on Enterprise Ontology, and is continuing working on Enterprise Architecture.
-To promote these ideas he initiated an international network under the name "Cooperation & Interoperability - Architecture & Ontology" (CIAO).

-Design & Engineering Methodology for Organizations
+Design & Engineering Methodology for Organisations

-Inspired on the Language Action Perspective in the 1980s Dietz has been developing a methodology for transaction modelling, and analysing and representing business processes called Design & Engineering Methodology for Organizations (DEMO).
-The Language Action Perspective itself is largely based on the speech act theory developed by John Searle.
+Inspired by the Language Action Perspective in the 1980s Dietz has been developing a methodology for transaction modelling and analysing and representing business processes, called Design & Engineering Methodology for Organisations (DEMO).
+The Language Action Perspective itself is largely based on the speech act theory developed by John Austin and John Searle.
 It was introduced in the field of information systems by the computer scientists Fernando Flores and J.J.
-Ludlow early 1980s has "proven to be a new basic paradigm for Information Systems Design.
-In contrast to traditional views of "data flow", the language/action perspective emphasizes what people do while communicating, how they create a common reality by means of language, and how communication brings about a coordination of their activities".
+Ludlow early 1980s.
+In contrast to traditional views of data flow, the language/action perspective emphasizes what people do while communicating, how they create a common reality by means of language, and how communication brings about the coordination of their activities".

 In DEMO the basic pattern of a business transaction is composed of the following three phases: